 Curriculum Intent: To ensure students maintain and develop their curiosity and excitement about the natural world.
 To develop all to be 'scientists' by embedding a culture of confidence and mastery underpinned by scientific enquiry.
-To develop their ability to see connections between science subject areas and become aware of some of the big ideas for understanding the world and to provide a high challenge, high quality science education for all our learners ine v world and to provide a high challenge, high qu , Core Knowledge Procedural Knowledge Topics: Students will: Work like a Scientist - practical skills Select, plan, and carry out the most appropriate scientific enquiries to test Biology: Cells predictions.
-Identify independent, dependent and Chemistry: Particle theory control variables.
-Use appropriate techniques, apparatus and Autumn Physics: Forces materials during field work and lab work, paying attention to health and safety Pay attention to objectivity and concern for accuracy, precision, repeatability, reproducibility Explain data in relation to predictions and hypotheses Understand that scientific theories are modified to take account of new evidence Understand importance of publishing results and peer review Topics: Students will: Biology: Structure and function of body systems.
+To develop their ability to see connections between science subject areas and become aware of some of the big ideas for understanding the world and to provide a high challenge, high quality science education for all our learners

+1116 Core Knowledge Procedural Knowledge Topics: Students will: Topics. oroderno wiii.
+Work like a Scientist - practical skills Select, plan, and carry out the most appropriate scientific enquiries to test predictions. umi Biology: Health and lifestyle and biological processes Identify independent, dependent and control variables.
+Use appropriate techniques, apparatus and materials during field work and lab work, paying attention to health and safety Autumn Chemistry: The Periodic table, Pay attention to objectivity and concern for accuracy, precision, repeatability, Physics: Electricity and magnetism reproducibility Explain data in relation to predictions and hypotheses Understand that scientific theories are modified to take account of new evidence Understand importance of publishing results and peer review Topics: Students will: Biology: Ecosystems and adaptation.
 Select, plan, and carry out the most appropriate scientific enquiries to test predictions.
-Chemistry: Elements, compounds and mixtures and reactions.
+Chemistry: Separation techniques.
+Identify independent, dependent and control variables. ס Physics: Energy.
+Use appropriate techniques, apparatus and materials during field work and lab work, Spring paying attention to health and safety Pay attention to objectivity and concern for accuracy, precision, repeatability, reproducibility Explain data in relation to predictions and hypotheses Understand that scientific theories are modified to take account of new evidence Understand importance of publishing results and peer review and poor to view

+Topics: Students will: Summer Biology: Inheritance.
+Select, plan, and carry out the most appropriate scientific enquiries to test Chemistry: Metals and other materials and the Earth predictions.
 Identify independent, dependent and control variables.
-Use appropriate techniques, apparatus and Spring Physics: Sound. materials during field work and lab work, paying attention to health and safety Pay attention to objectivity and concern for accuracy, precision, repeatability, reproducibility Explain data in relation to predictions and hypotheses Understand that scientific theories are modified to take account of new evidence Understand importance of publishing results and peer review

-Topics: Students will: Biology: Reproduction.
-Select, plan, and carry out the most appropriate scientific enquiries to test Chemistry: Acids and alkalis. predictions.
-Identify independent, dependent and Summer Physics: Light and space. control variables.
-Use appropriate techniques, apparatus and materials during field work and lab work, paying attention to health and safety Pay attention to objectivity and concern for accuracy, precision, repeatability, reproducibility Explain data in relation to predictions and hypotheses Understand that scientific theories are modified to take account of new evidence Understand importance of publishing results and peer review
+Physics: Motion and Pressure.
+Use appropriate techniques, apparatus and materials during field work and lab work, paying attention to health and safety Su Pay attention to objectivity and concern for accuracy, precision, repeatability, reproducibility Explain data in relation to predictions and hypotheses Understand that scientific theories are modified to take account of new evidence Understand importance of publishing results and peer review